lee97matthew/nuscc-climbing-tracker/README.md

 The weekly attendance sheet will then be updated to the master attendance sheet on a weekly basis.

 ## Support
-Please contact Matthew on [Telegram](https://t.me/Revengenc3x) if you face any issues.
+Please contact [Matthew](https://t.me/Revengenc3x) if you face any issues.